So, you want to start selling, but you don’t know what it is you’re supposed to sell?

 - Reusable versions of single-use products.
 Brands like LastObject are committed to saving the planet in a stylish way with their swabs and tissues.

 - Refillable products.
 Zero-waste grocery stores are already popular.
-Turn this into an eCommerce business and switch food for skincare.
+Turn this into an eCommerce business and switch food for serums and face masks.

 - Clean beauty.
 You don’t have to search hard to find beauty brands that are organic or sustainable.
 Set up a store that carries your favorite clean products.

-One exciting business idea to run with right now is the subscription box.
+One of the most exciting eCommerce niches to run with right now is the subscription box.
 You can put pretty much anything in a monthly package.

 Your store could sell:

 - Grooming supplies.
-Companies like Dollar Shave Club and The Personal Barber are great examples of well-dressed stores selling simple and handy products.
+Platforms like Dollar Shave Club and The Personal Barber are great examples of well-dressed stores selling simple and handy products.

 - The latest skincare items.
 Fill up boxes with sample sizes for customers who just can’t decide.
-This is one great way to test your products before selling.
+This is one great way to test your products online before selling in bulk.

 - A mindfulness package.
 You can generate tons of ideas here.
-Make your customers happy and send them anything, from eye masks to cacao nibs.
+Make your customers happy and send them any nice-smelling product, from eye masks to cacao nibs.

 If you’re ready to turn your hobby or profession into a full-on eCommerce business, you might want to think about selling to businesses.